ICLRBrain2AI/iclrbrain2ai.github.io/index.md

 Submit at: [https://cmt3.research.microsoft.com/BRAIN2AI2021/Submission/Index](https://cmt3.research.microsoft.com/BRAIN2AI2021/Submission/Index)

 We will consider the following (non-exhaustive) list of topics for contribution:
-- What areas of AI can most benefit from neuroscientific insight (e.g. commonsense reasoning, symbol grounding, architecture search and learning rules, continual learning, interpretability, few-shot learning)?
-- What are the current bottlenecks in integrating neuroscientific data with AI systems (e.g. limited amount of data, amount of noise, mismatch in experimental tasks)?
-- Which granularities of neuroscientific data are best suited to integrate with AI systems (e.g. recordings from cells of non-human species, multi-unit recordings from local neuron populations, neuroimaging recordings)?
-- What are the benefits and limits of data-driven approaches that integrate neuroscientific data into the training process of AI systems?
+- Data-driven integration of neuroscientific data into the training of AI systems
+- Brain-inspired inductive biases for AI systems
+- Neuroscientific data as an evaluation metric for AI systems
+- Mechanistic insight into cognitive functions (vision, language, decision making, attention, etc.)
-- How can neuroscientific data benefit AI systems that perform tasks at which humans excel (e.g. natural language processing, vision)?
+- Limitations of current AI systems in tasks at which humans excel (compositionality, commonsense reasoning, continual learning, few-shot learning, causality, etc.)
+- Cross-modality and cross-species comparisons of neuroscientific data with respect to benefits to AI
+- Datasets that can facilitate the transfer of neuroscientific insight to AI

 **Formatting Instructions:**  All submissions must be in PDF format.
 Submissions are limited to four content pages, including all figures and tables; additional pages containing only references are allowed.
 You must format your submission using the [ICLR 2021 LaTeX style files](https://github.com/ICLR/Master-Template/raw/master/archive/iclr2021.zip).
 Submissions that meaningfully violate the ICLR style (e.g., by decreasing margins or font sizes) or page limits may be rejected without further review.
 All submissions should be anonymous.

+The review process is double-blind.
+We also welcome published papers that are within the scope of the workshop (without re-formatting).
+Already-published papers do not have to be anonymous.
+They are eligible for the spotlight sessions and will only have a very light review process.

-The workshop itself will be geared towards more dynamic and interactive discussion focused on Q&A sessions, with less time devoted to speakers giving one-sided talks to attendees.
+**Virtual Format:** The workshop itself will be geared towards more dynamic and interactive discussion focused on Q&A sessions, with less time devoted to speakers giving one-sided talks to attendees.
 Invited speakers will give live talks but will be asked to devote as much time to audience questions as to the presentation.
 Accepted abstracts and papers will result in, at minimum, a spotlight talk.
 Contributed spotlight talks will be pre-recorded to ensure that time traditionally allotted to posters will be used to foster discussion and participant questions from the contributed talks.

 All presenters, whether invited or contributed, will be given live virtual "coffee break" rooms during all breaks in the conference schedule to engage in small group discussions with participants.
 Discussions around talks will be organized in live virtual "breakout" rooms with similar topic and themes so that workshop attendees and presenters can get the chance to interact with each other in a less formal, discussion-centric setting.
 We intend to encourage spotlight talk applicants to fully leverage the didactic benefits of the digital medium by including elements of animation or interactivity into their presentations.
 The themes for the breakout rooms will be changed for each break to give speakers, panelists and participants a chance to focus on different aspects of their work and to interact with different groups.

-The review process is double-blind.
-We also welcome published papers that are within the scope of the workshop (without re-formatting).
-Already-published papers do not have to be anonymous.
-They are eligible for poster sessions and will only have a very light review process.

-Please redirect questions and all future correspondence to [rjantonello@utexas.edu](mailto:rjantonello@utexas.edu).
+Please redirect questions and all future correspondence to [brain2ai.2021@gmail.com](mailto:brain2ai.2021@gmail.com).

 ## Program Committee